MrPointcut95/ArduinoSimBox/README.md

 # ArduinoSimBox

-Este proyecto se trata de una botonera con cambio secuencial y freno de mano conectado todo a una placa Arduino Pro Micro ATmega32u4.
+This project is about a button box with sequential shifter and handbrake, connected to an Arduino Pro Micro ATmega32u4 board.
-Esta especialmente diseñado para usar en simuladores de conducción (testeado en Assetto Corsa e iRacing).
+It is specially designed for use in simracing (tested on Assetto Corsa and iRacing).

 ![](https://github.com/MrPointcut95/ArduinoSimBox/blob/master/Images/1.png)